 Within a block of the Bardstown town square is a quaint bed and breakfast with a a storied but historic past.
 The thick walls and barred windows tell the story of a former life; the Jailer’s Inn Bed & Breakfast was exactly what the name implies, it was once home to the Nelson County jailer and the jail.
 Worried that someone (or something) might have been sleeping in your bed?
 Maybe you should be.
-A few years ago the B&B made the Travel Channel’s list of 10 Most Haunted Places in the United States and stands firmly as one of the most haunted places in Kentucky.
+A few years ago, the B&B made the Travel Channel’s list of 10 Most Haunted Places in the United States and stands firmly as one of the most haunted places in Kentucky.
+It’s up there with the haunted town, helltown ohio, which is also known for its spooky goings-on.
 Ray Parker, Jr. said it best in the Ghostbuster theme song, “I ain’t afraid a no ghosts.”
 My family and I spent a night in B&B on our latest road trip to historic Bardstown, Kentucky.

 The Nelson County Jail operated at that location for nearly 200 years, and was the oldest operating jail in the state of Kentucky.
 It housed numerous inmates and conducted public hangings in the courtyard.
 The Inn owner was on hand to give us a tour of part of the former jail and explain a little about its history.
 The building is on the National Register of Historic Places.

 When the jail was put up for public auction after it closed in 1987, it was purchased by the present owner’s mother.
 She opened it as a bed and breakfast, and managed it herself for many years.
 The Jailer’s Inn has 7 rooms available including one family suite and one unique Jail Cell room.